al-mz/ecommerce-analytical-dashboard/README.md

 # The Ecommerce Dashboard
 This is a supporting repo to create analyrical dashboard for the [Brazilian E-Commerce](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) dataset by Kaggle.
 Current version provides a containarized platform to:
-1. Automatically convert tabular data in csv format into PostgreSQL tables
+1. Build a PostgreSQL database with Olist Ecommerce datasets.
 2. Create materialized views for sales and geolocation data.
-3. Build a local Superset instance.
+3. Build and initialize a local Superset instance with default username and password
+4. Import a pre-made dashboard named Olist.

 The visualizations are backed by the open-source BI tool, [Apache-Superset](https://superset.apache.org/).
 Implementation is fully dockerized and can be reproduced in various environments.